octanym/sprint10-challenge/README.md

 - The async action creators are marked as such.
 - Don't install new npm dependencies or upgrade existing ones.

+### Implementation Notes

+- Start implementation at state and reducers and actions
+- Complete all behavior for:
+  [] messages
+  [] wheel
+  [] quiz
+  [] form
+- Import all necessary action-creators and stores to cooresponding components

 ## MVP Short Explanation

 ❗ ALL TESTS MUST PASS